UPDATE

 • Take a skills (drive) test.

-• For a hazardous materials endorsement, you must have an eligible Transportation Security Administration hazmat clearance on record.
+• For a hazardous materials endorsement, you must have on record an eligible Transportation Security Administration hazmat clearance and training.
+Training is required to be on record before you can take the hazmat knowledge test.

 • Second incident or more: You can't re-qualify from a lifetime disqualification.